From Script to Screen

 (except all Camera & Lighting Days )

 The director/actor relationship, casting, rehearsing, acting styles, blocking and performance.
 Exploring specific tools and techniques used by actors and directors and designed to gain experiential insight into the actor's and director's craft.
 Participants will act & direct short scenes and have a great time discovering how to bring a script to life.
+You don't need to be an actor to do this course; you will learn what is needed to direct actors.
 Conducted by David Swann (Actor, Director Round the Twist, Crackers, The Sounds of Aus, You're Skitting Me).

 Directing the Film - Masterclass with Nadia Tass, Day 1